About the course

 - Course code: MNGT-C1003

-For non-Aalto University degree students: Register here to create an account.
+For life-wide learners: Register here to create an account.
 After logging in, click on Future of Work, and press ‘Take this Course’ on the left.
 You can choose to either audit the course for free or pay the course fee during or after completion of the course.
 In the free version of the course, some of the “Must Read” materials might have limited access.
 Once you have paid the course fee, you will gain access to all course materials.
 The price of the course is 90€ (incl.
 VAT 24%) and it includes a Certificate with a unique verification code and 2 ECTS from Aalto University, once you have successfully completed the course.

 How to complete the course

 Upon completing the course and paying the course fee, your electronic Certificate and 2 ECTS from Aalto University will be emailed to you.
 If you only want to read and view the course content, you can audit the course for free.

 You can share your course certificates in the Certifications section of your LinkedIn profile, on printed resumes, CVs, or other documents.